What is SQL Injection (SQLI)?

 SQL Injection (SQLI) is a backend database method used by hackers to take control of a web application by injecting malicious SQL codes.
-SQLI attacks are becoming very widespread, because they are easy to do and require very little technical knowledge to perform.
-SQLI is a web application server issue which most of the developers are unaware of.
+SQLI attacks are becoming very widespread because they are easy to do and require very little technical knowledge to perform.
+SQLI is a web application server issue that most developers are unaware of.

 SQL Injection Types:

-Hackers insert malicious SQL codes using different methods which includes retrieving of data in form of errors, conditions, and time.
-Let’s take a detailed look at the SQL Injection types:
+Hackers insert malicious SQL codes using different methods which include retrieving data in form of errors, conditions, and time.
+Let's take a detailed look at the SQL Injection types:

 - Error Based SQL Injection

 - SQL Injection is done through Time Based Query

 1. Error Based SQL Injection:

 In this method hackers can easily fetch details such as table names and content from visible database errors and this could be identified easily by hackers on the production servers.
 The best method here is to avoid displaying database error messages which in turn prevents hackers from fetching that information.

 In a few cases, the error message is not displayed on a page when an SQL Query fails which makes it difficult for the hackers to gain entry into the vulnerable application.
 But there is still a way for hackers to find information.
 Whenever an SQL query fails some parts of the webpage seem to disappear or the whole website will fail to load.

 On confirmation of these notifications the hacker inserts a false condition into the SQL query to test the vulnerability level of the application and the proximity of data extraction.